yatki/vscode-surround/README.md

 # VSCode Surround

-A powerful yet simple plugin to add wrapper snippets
+A simple yet powerful extension to add wrapper templates around your code blocks

 ## Features

-Describe specific features of your extension including screenshots of your extension in action.
-Image paths are relative to this README file.
+* Supports Multi Selections
+* Fully Customizable
+* Custom wrapper functions

 For example if there is an image subfolder under your extension project workspace: